-- High quality public transport, road and cycling infrastructure (both existing and planned) and - The great majority of brownfield sites in the area. - 189.
+- 192. The strategy distributes around 74% of the growth in the "Strategic Growth Area".
+This area is broadly defined on the Key Diagram and shown in map 7 to include: - The main Cambridge Norwich Tech Corridor area, including Norwich, the North East Growth Triangle, the remainder of the Norwich Fringe, Hethersett and Wymondham; - All the key strategic employment areas in the plan; - All but one of the strategic scale housing growth locations (the exception is Long Stratton); - High quality public transport, road and cycling infrastructure (both existing and planned) and - The great majority of brownfield sites in the area. - 193.
 Identifying this area promotes the strategic economic strengths and sectors of Greater Norwich.
-By linking to other regional growth corridors, it places Greater Norwich firmly on the national stage for growth and accessing external funding. - 190.
+By linking to other regional growth corridors, it places Greater Norwich firmly on the national stage for growth and accessing external funding. - 194.
 With Norwich playing an anchoring role in the strategic growth area, it also recognises the role the city plays as a driver of the regional economy, supporting the vitality and regeneration of the city centre, including maximising the potential of brownfield sites.